 The ambiguous location isn’t meant to be a major university, rather a small campus in a city neighborhood, reminding us that not all colleges are enormous institutions with frat houses and buildings with classical columns.
 While the cinematography succeeds, unfortunately the editing feels uneven, with a few scene transitions that occur too abruptly as new locations are sometimes introduced too hastily.

 Most impressive about Shithouse is its attention to detail, offering a grounded depiction of the college experience.
 Raiff perfectly captures familiar college experiences, like late-night adventures on a Friday night and parties spent nervously standing around, waiting to interact with someone.
 Even minor details like the awkward tension of trying to make conversation with a roommate, cold showers in residence hall bathrooms, and being locked outside your dorm show us the unromantic, everyday side of college life that deepen our immersion into a realistic cinematic world and will no doubt resonate with many college-aged viewers.
 Raiff has much to be commended for with this stunning feature film debut that imagines college onscreen in ways that few films achieve, navigating themes of loneliness, romantic naivety, and even sex with honesty and vulnerability, perfectly balancing emotional drama and comedic beats with ease.

 Shithouse opened in US cinemas and on VOD on October 16, 2020, and is currently available to watch at home, here.
-The film will be released by Vertigo Releasing in U.K. cinemas & VOD, with the title Freshman Year, on February 19, 2021.
+The film will be released digitally by Vertigo Releasing in the U.K., with the title Freshman Year, on October 1, 2021.